 For me, this is the worst possible sound because it is a key indicator that there is more than one rat up there to deal with.

-As if the first noises on this page are not concerning enough!
+As if the first noises on this page do not concern enough!
 Rats can also hiss.

-If you hear a rat hissing, it is likely to be because it is either afraid, angry or in pain.
-It is worth remembering this if you have set some traps up to capture the rat because if you hear it hissing, it may be caught in the trap.
+If you hear a rat hissing, it is likely because it is either afraid, angry or in pain.
+It is worth remembering this if you have set some traps up to capture the rat because if you hear it hissing, the rat may catch it in the trap.

 Are These The Only Rat Noises You Are Likely To Hear In Your Attic?